tummytucker94/csExercise1/README.md

 I used the following algorithm to design this simple program:

+Goal: Write a program in C# that prints the 'Hello' and your name.

 Start
 1) Set the value of "message" to the string "Hello". //process
 2) Get a value for "myName". // input